Joshua Bowker

 Joshua has experience of all manner of criminal offences, including violence, drugs, sexual offences, and dishonesty.
 He has experience of both prosecuting and defending in large-scale complex conspiracies and serious organised crime.

-Joshua has been appointed a Category 2 prosecutor on the Crown Prosecution Service Advocate Panel and has been appointed to the Crown Prosecution Service Advocate Panel for Fraud.
+Joshua has been appointed a Category 3 prosecutor on the Crown Prosecution Service Advocate Panel and has been appointed to the Crown Prosecution Service Advocate Panel Rape and Serious Sexual Abuse List, and Category 2 for the Advocate Panel for Fraud.

 He was selected to be Junior of the Northern Circuit in 2019.